doitintl/workload-identity-analyzer/README.md

 Pass a pod name to check - it can be part of a Deployment, Job, StatefulSet, etc, but it has to be running already.

 ## TODO

-- Handle GSA in a GCP project different than KSA